Malta's a stunning little archipelago (group of islands) in the Med, packing a beachy punch with scorchin' sands and epic diving spots.

 16°C

-With a Mediterranean climate that's as inviting as a cool glass of Fanta Lemon on a hot day, Malta boasts sizzling summers and mild winters, making it a proper good shout for holibobs no matter the season.
+With a Mediterranean climate that's as inviting as an ice-cold glass of Fanta Lemon on a scorchin' hot day, Malta's got sizzling summers and mild winters, making it a great shout for a holibobs, no matter the season.

-If you're more about exploring without breaking a sweat, spring (April to June) and autumn (September to November) serve up a delish 20°C to 25°C, ideal for wandering ancient streets or enjoying outdoor cafés without melting.
+If you're more about exploring without sweating buckets, spring (April to June) and autumn (September to November) serve up a lovely and mild 20°C to 25°C, ideal for wandering ancient streets or enjoying the outdoor cafés without totally melting, snowman-style.

-Don't knock a Winter holiday to Malta until you've tried one either, just because it's miserable back home, doesn't mean all you sun seekers out there can't bag your next jolly before the clocks go forward.
-Expect pleasantly mild temps between 10°C to 15°C, maybe not beach ready, but mild days make for perf hiking weather, and better yet you'll be beating the bustling crowds.
+Just because it's miserable back home during Winter, doesn't mean all you sun-chasers out there can't bag your next jolly before the clocks go forward.
+Expect pleasantly mild temps between 10°C to 15°C. It might not be super beach-ready, but mild days make for perf hiking weather, and better yet you'll be beating the bustling crowds.
+Read more about Malta weather.

 View destination on a map